bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Graph-Data-Structure-Interview-Questions-At-A.md

 ### Coloring BFS

-It’s useful to color vertexes as you arrive at them and as you leave them behind as already searched.
+It's useful to color vertexes as you arrive at them and as you leave them behind as already searched.

 **unlisted**: white
 **vertices whose neighbors are being explored**: gray